50 Comments

 2. After skimming the first few chapters of the McElreath book, it seems like he focuses on using Bayesian methods to learn model parameters.
 But my focus is on the interactions *between* models (since humans don't learn models using Bayesian methods).

 3. "To say that "P is 99.99% true" ... has no usefulness".
-Well, I'd certainly say it's useful to know that "the earth is a sphere" is more true than "the earth is a square".
+Well, I'd certainly say it's useful to know that "the earth is a sphere" is more true than "the earth is a cube".
 You might then say that we can't pin down any real numbers; I won't address that here, but will try to do so in a follow-up post.

 You're welcome, and likewise thank you for the responses.
 In order: